richardyi25/hilbert-game/README.md

 		- [ ] Rename, fix, and use checkEmpty and checkEOL
 		- [ ] Change registers to be deep copies
 		- [ ] Don't have HTML code in rendering
-		- [ ] Fix theorem parsing so that tokens with spaces but without -> in between throws an error
 		- [ ] Reset thm* and sub* variables on done/quit (?)
 		- [ ] Make sure it's impossible to have input executed as code
 		- [ ] Performance: Optimal time complexities for operations (what even is optimal?)
+		- [ ] Check if I should use event.which or an alternative
-		- [ ] Remove JQuery dependency
+		- [ ] Remove JQuery from JS (?)
 	- [ ] Fix CSS so it has no * selector
 	- [ ] Document code entirely
+	- [ ] Investigate whether the → character might have issues and alternate representations